2024-08-05

 Terms of Reference

-Altimetry observations cover the global oceans, cryosphere, sea-ice, ice-covered oceans and inland water bodies, providing invaluable geodetic and climatic information for studying the Earth and ocean dynamics (e.g., sea level, ocean wave and wind speed, ocean surface topography, tides, soil moisture, snow depth, ice sheet, ice caps, mountain glacier, inland water and solid Earth deformation), and geophysical features (e.g., marine gravity field, mean sea surface and bathymetry).
+Altimetry observations cover the global oceans, cryosphere, sea-ice, ice-covered oceans and inland water bodies, providing invaluable geodetic and climatic information for studying the Earth and ocean dynamics (e.g., sea level, ocean wave and windspeed, ocean surface topography, tides, soil moisture, snow depth, ice sheet, ice caps,mountain glacier, inland water and solid Earth deformation), and geophysical features (e.g., marine gravity field, mean sea surface and bathymetry).

 Objectives

-Sub-Commission 2.5 will:
+The Sub-Commission 2.5 will:

-• Promote innovative applications of satellite altimetry, including evaluations and cross-disciplinary applications of future satellite altimetry;
+• Promote innovative applications of satellite altimetry, including evaluations and cross-disciplinary applications of future satellite altimetry.

-• Continue developing techniques to improve altimeter data quality, aiming towards the development of new data products across the coastal zones including the coastal ocean, estuaries and inland water bodies;
+• Continue developing techniques to improve altimeter data quality, aiming towards the development of new data products across the coastal zones including the coastal ocean, estuaries and inland water bodies.

 • Promote cross-disciplinary research on the shapes and temporal variations of land/ice/ocean surfaces, such as studies of long-term ocean variability, regional and global sea level changes, mountain glaciers/ice-sheet ablations/accumulations, permafrost degradation, coastal and ice-shelf ocean tides, vertical displacements at major tectonic-active zone, land subsidence and other geophysical processes.